 Do your hands or fingers hurt painting miniatures?
 Have you accidentally touched a miniature that had wet paint?
 Each Citadel Paint Handle is a sturdy plastic tool with a spring-loaded clamp that holds the base of your models securely while you paint or glue them.
 At a price of $10-20, these miniature painting handles are inexpensive, similar to the cost of other ergonomic devices.
 Finally, these miniature painting handles provide a real improvement in painting and modeling comfort.

 In this article, I review three Citadel Paint Handles for holding models, available from Games Workshop.
 Hobby supplies that make the painting process more efficient and comfortable can be game-changers for us, so I decided to review these handles and report on my findings.

-Here are the 3 Citadel Paint Handles that can help with painting miniatures and models:
+Here are Three Citadel Paint Handles for painting miniatures:

 - The Citadel Paint Handle (Original and MK2 versions) – Great for all-around use for more comfort while painting your minis.

 - Citadel Paint Handle XL – For larger models that require a larger clamp.

 - Citadel Assembly Paint Handle – The most versatile painting handle for helping you assemble and glue small parts, or holding pieces for spray applications.

 Read on below to see which Citadel miniature holder is right for you!

 Avoid Pain and Discomfort with a Model Paint Handle